Realistic Defocus Blur for Multiplane Computer-Generated Holography

 CGH deals with computing a hologram that generates the desired light distribution over a target plane when displayed on an SLM \cite{slinger2005computer}.
 Hologram calculation with CGH is known to be computationally expensive due to the complexity of physical light simulation models used in CGH~\cite{zhang2020band,zhang2020adaptive}.
 The recent advancements in GPUs and deep learning spark the development of new algorithms that promise hologram generation at interactive rates in the future~\cite{shi2021towards}.
 Conventional CGH algorithms can be broadly classified using their scene representations.
 Such scene representations include point-cloud~\cite{Su:16}, ray~\cite{Wakunami:11}, polygon~\cite{Matsushima:09}, light field~\cite{shi2017near}, and multiplane~\cite{makey2019breaking} representations.
 We suggest our readers consult the survey by Corda\etal~\cite{Corda:19} for a complete review of conventional CGH algorithms.

 We employ a multiplane representation approach for 3D image reconstructions.
-Our work differs from the rest of the literature~\cite{makey2019breaking,zhang20173d,curtis2021dcgh,Mahdi:19,shi2021towards,peng2020neural,choi2021neural3d} in the novel targeting scheme and loss function for the multiplane optimization, which mitigates edge fringe issues and helps reconstruct realistic defocus blur. \textit{Previous works do not consider mitigating these effects in multiplane images.} Our work also differs in calculating phase-only holograms as we show that it can operate with various kinds of CGH methods, including GS~\cite{zhou201530}, SGD~\cite{zhang20173d} and DP~\cite{hsueh1978computer} based approaches.
+Our work differs from the rest of the literature~\cite{makey2019breaking,curtis2021dcgh,Mahdi:19,shi2021towards,peng2020neural,choi2021neural3d} in the novel targeting scheme and loss function for the multiplane optimization, which mitigates edge fringe issues and helps reconstruct realistic defocus blur.
+Although the work by Choi\etal~\cite{choi2022time} generates realistic defocus using a DMD time-multiplexed SLM, to our knowledge, our work differs as our work targets common liquid-crystal based SLMs.
+Thus, we believe our work is the first in addressing edge-fringe issues without relying on time-multiplexing.
+Our work also differs in calculating phase-only holograms as we show that it can operate with various kinds of CGH methods, including GS~\cite{zhou201530}, SGD~\cite{zhang20173d} and DP~\cite{hsueh1978computer} based approaches.